Intersection models and forbidden pattern characterizations for 2-thin and proper 2-thin graphs: Algorithmic aspects of thinness

 \section{Algorithmic aspects of thinness}

-The recognition problem for $k$-thin and proper $k$-thin graphs is open, even for fixed $k \geq 2$.
-Some related algorithmic problems were also studied: partition into a minimum number of classes (strongly) consistent with a given vertex ordering~\cite{B-D-thinness,B-M-O-thin-tcs}, existence of a vertex ordering (strongly) consistent with a given vertex partition~\cite{B-D-thinness}, existence of a vertex ordering (strongly) consistent with a given vertex partition requiring additionally that the vertices on each class are consecutive in the order~\cite{BOSS-thin-prec-arxiv,Moy18}.
+The recognition problem for $k$-thin graphs is NP-complete~\cite{Shitov-thin}, and the recognition problem for proper $k$-thin graphs is open.
+Both problems remain open when $k \geq 2$ is fixed.
+Some related algorithmic problems were also studied: partition into a minimum number of classes (strongly) consistent with a given vertex ordering~\cite{B-D-thinness,B-M-O-thin-tcs}, existence of a vertex ordering (strongly) consistent with a given vertex partition~\cite{B-D-thinness}.
 In this work, in order to prove the intersection model characterizations, we will deal with the problem of the existence of a vertex ordering (strongly) consistent with a given vertex partition and that extends a partial order of the vertices that is a total order when restricted to each of the parts.

-The problem of finding a partition into a minimum number of classes (strongly) consistent with a given vertex ordering can be solved by coloring a conflict graph, that is shown to belong to a class in which the coloring problem is polynomial time solvable.
+The problem of finding a partition into a minimum number of classes (strongly) consistent with a given vertex ordering can be solved by coloring a conflict graph, that is shown to belong to a class in which the coloring problem is polynomial-time solvable.
 Namely, let $G$ be a graph and ${<}$ an ordering of its vertices.
 In~\cite{B-M-O-thin-tcs}, it was defined the graph $G_{<}$ having $V(G)$ as vertex set, and $E(G_{<})$ is such that for $v < w$, $vw \in E(G_{<})$ if and only if there is a vertex $z$ in $G$ such that $w < z$, $zv \in E(G)$ and $zw \not \in E(G)$.
 Similarly, in~\cite{B-D-thinness}, it was introduced the graph $\tilde{G}_{<}$, which has $V(G)$ as vertex set, and $E(\tilde{G}_{<})$ is such that for $v < w$, $vw \in E(\tilde{G}_{<})$ if and only if either $vw \in E(G_{<})$ or there is a vertex $x$ in $G$ such that $x < v$, $xw \in E(G)$ and $xv \not \in E(G)$.
 An edge of $G_{<}$ (respectively $\tilde{G}_{<}$) represents that its endpoints cannot belong to the same class in a vertex partition that is consistent (respectively strongly consistent) with the ordering ${<}$, and, as it was observed in the respective works, such a partition is a coloring of the corresponding graph.

 In those works it was proved that $G_{<}$ and $\tilde{G}_{<}$ are co-comparability graphs, thus perfect~\cite{Meyn-co-comp}.
 This has two main implications.
 The first one is that the optimum coloring can be computed in polynomial time~\cite{Go-comp}, and thus the problem of finding a partition into a minimum number of classes (strongly) consistent with a given vertex ordering can be solved in polynomial time.
 The other one is that the chromatic number equals the clique number, and the following corollary was used to prove upper and lower bounds for the thinness and proper thinness of a graph.